Red Hill Water Information

 The Hawai’i Department of Health (DOH) and Centers for Disease Control and Prevention/Agency for Toxic Substances and Disease Registry (CDC/ATSDR) conducted a survey to better understand the health impacts of this contamination event and determine what steps are needed to protect public health.

 All individuals affected by the petroleum contamination in the U.S. Navy’s Joint Base Pearl Harbor-Hickam drinking water system were eligible to participate.
-The survey is closed – it was available online from January 7 – February 10, 2022.
+The survey was available online from January 7 – February 10, 2022.

 Still experiencing issues with your water?
 Please report issues here or contact DOH’s Safe Water Drinking Branch at (808) 586-4258 or [email protected].